 If you do get into a boating accident, then check to make sure all parties involved are unharmed.
 Contact the US Coast Guard immediately to report the incident.
 The Coast Guard not only can help to provide medical support, but they can also give you an incident report for your insurance company.

 If necessary, exchange information with the other boat owner involved in the accident, obtaining their name, address, phone number, and hull number.
 Document any damage that has been done, and find out whether there have been any witnesses to the accident.
-Lastly, if you or any of your party have been injured, call a Seattle-based personal injury law firm to see if you have a claim.
+Lastly, if you or any of your party have been injured, call a Kirkland-based personal injury law firm to see if you have a claim.